Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

 \section{Flapping foils in tandem configuration}

-In the tandem configuration of flapping foils, the downstream foil interacts with the wake of the upstream foil.
-The effect of the gap between the flapping foils on the propulsive performance of the downstream foil was investigated in detail in Joshi et al. \cite{Joshi2021} for gap ratios of $g/c_d \in [1, 14]$ for tandem foils of same chord length, i.e., $c_u/c_d = 1$.
-Various mechanisms of vortex interactions were proposed and categorized into constructive and destructive interactions, which have been noticed in the literature \cite{Broering2012, gopalkrishnan_triantafyllou_triantafyllou_barrett_1994, Lewin_2003} as well.
+In the tandem configuration of flapping foils, the downstream foil interacts with the wake of the upstream foil resulting in a very complex interaction.
+Unlike the single isolated foil discussed in the previous section, the flow physics is not that straightforward to understand in this scenario.
+It is very difficult to define the basic parameters such as effective angle of attack and the projected area for the downstream foil, as the direction of incoming flow is disturbed by the upstream foil.
+Therefore, we focus on the vortex interaction mechanisms to comprehend the behavior of the downstream foil under the influence of the upstream foil's wake.
+We also consider the projected frontal area of the flapping foil to the freestream velocity $U_{\infty}$ in our discussion.
+The effect of the gap between the flapping foils on the propulsive performance of the downstream foil was investigated in detail by \citet{Joshi2021} for gap ratios of $g/c_d \in [1, 14]$ for foils of identical chord length, i.e., $c_u/c_d = 1$.
+Various mechanisms of vortex interactions were proposed and categorized into constructive and destructive interactions, which have been noticed by \citet{Broering2012, gopalkrishnan_triantafyllou_triantafyllou_barrett_1994, Lewin_2003, muscutt_weymouth_ganapathisubramani_2017}.